t-dillon/tdoku/README.md

 ./BENCH.sh i7-4930k 0x8 gcc-6_O3_native clang-8_O3_native clang-8_O3_native_pgo ...
 ```

-See CMakeLists.txt for the set of -D options to pass to BUILD.sh if you want to build and benchmark
+See CMakeLists.txt for the set of -D options to pass to BUILD.sh.
+If you want to build and benchmark
-all supported solvers.
+all supported solvers just pass -DALL=on.
 See the benchmark program's help for details of how to run, solvers that
 have been built, and build info:

 ```